 Truth is, the major problem relating to drug abuse in Missouri is the opioid epidemic.
 Opioids are painkillers or narcotics used to help people relieve their chronic pain resulting from an injury or after surgery.
 The dosage prescribed to people who are dependent on these painkillers is never enough, and therefore to function, they cannot stop craving the need to take them.

-Drug addiction, especially to meth, is one that is even more difficult to treat than opioids, often resulting in troubling and violent behavior.
+Seeking addiction treatment, especially meth, is even more difficult to treat than opioids, often resulting in troubling and violent behavior.

-For those desperate to end their drug use, navigating the complex array of substance abuse treatment options can be difficult.
-Access to treatment in America presents a cruel irony, as sometimes getting drugs seems easier than getting help.
-If you find yourself in this position, don’t get discouraged from seeking the care that could save your life.
+For those desperate to end their drug use, navigating the complex array of substance abuse treatment services can be difficult.
+Access to a substance abuse treatment program in America presents a cruel irony, as sometimes getting drugs seems easier than getting help.
+If you find yourself in this position, don’t get discouraged from seeking addiction treatment that could save your life.

 - Thursday’s at 7:00 pm